 According to the National Cancer Institute some tumors change how the body uses certain nutrients.
 For example, tumors in the stomach, intestines or head and neck, may affect how your body absorbs and uses protein, carbohydrates (carbs) and fat.
 A patient may seem to be eating enough, but the body may not be able to absorb all the nutrients it needs.
 This can increase the risk of malnutrition.
 The lack of key nutrients can cause the patient to feel weak, tired, unable to fight infection or finish treatment.
 Malnutrition can get worse if the cancer grows or spreads.

-One’s diet may have to change in order to get the nutrients needed to stay healthy.
-For example, someone with cancer may have swelling inside their mouth and throat that can lead to painful mouth sores—so they might need soft, high-calorie, high-fat options like smoothies and cream-based soups to build their strength and maintain their weight.
+You might need to change your diet to get the nutrients you need to stay healthy.
+For example, cancer in the mouth and throat may cause swelling and lead to painful mouth sores.
+So soft, high-calorie, high-fat options may be needed.
+Some good options are smoothies and cream-based soups.
+This can help to build strength and maintain weight.

-Anorexia and cachexia are common causes of malnutrition in cancer patients.
-Anorexia—the loss of appetite or desire to eat—is the most common cause.
+Poor appetite or loss of appetite are common side effects from cancer and treatment.
+If appetite loss is ongoing, it can have serious impact like weight loss and malnutrition.
+Patients may struggle with anorexia and cachexia if malnutrition is long lasting.
+Anorexia is the loss of appetite or desire to eat.
 It may occur early in the disease or later if the cancer grows or spreads.
 Cachexia, also called wasting syndrome, goes beyond only loss of appetite.
-It involves changes in the way the body uses proteins, carbohydrates and fat.
-People with cachexia lose muscle and often fat as well.
+It involves changes in the way the body uses proteins, carbs and fat.
+It can lead to loss of body fat and muscle.